LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-0.md

 - Add a Glue job within the AWS console to test the job in a staging environment
 - Write a Terraform module to deploy the Glue Job into the Data Platform production environment, with scheduler to automate the process

-## Why we are moving away from old ways of work, and are using a Data Platform
+## Why we are moving towards using a Data Platform
 Please read the [Playbook Documentation](https://playbook.hackney.gov.uk/Data-Platform-Playbook/)

 ## What are the pre-requisites for these training modules?